awsdocs/iam-user-guide/doc_source/introduction_access-management.md

 # Overview of Access Management: Permissions and Policies<a name="introduction_access-management"></a>

-The access management portion of AWS Identity and Access Management \(IAM\) helps you to define what a user or other entity is allowed to do in an account, often referred to as *authorization*\.
-Permissions are granted through policies\.
-A policy is an entity in AWS that, when attached to an identity or resource, defines their permissions\.
+The access management portion of AWS Identity and Access Management \(IAM\) helps you define what a user or other entity is allowed to do in an account\.
+This process is often referred to as *authorization*\.
+Permissions are categorized as permissions policies and permissions boundaries\.
+Most permission policies are JSON policy documents in AWS that, when attached to an identity or resource, define their permissions\.
+A permissions boundary is an advanced feature that allows you to use policies to limit the maximum permissions that a principal can have\.
+These boundaries can be applied to AWS Organizations organizations or to IAM users or roles\.
+For more information about policy types and uses, see [Policies and Permissions](access_policies.md)\.

 AWS evaluates these policies when a principal, such as a user, makes a request\.
 Permissions in the policies determine whether the request is allowed or denied\.
-Policies are stored in AWS as JSON documents attached to principals as *identity\-based policies*, or to resources as *resource\-based policies*\.
+Most policies are stored in AWS as JSON documents\.

+## Policies and Accounts<a name="intro-access-accounts"></a>

+If you manage a single account in AWS, then you define the permissions within that account using policies\.
+If you manage permissions across multiple accounts, it is more difficult to manage permissions for your users\.
+As a best practice, you can use the AWS Organizations service to help you manage those permissions\.
+For more information, see [What is AWS Organizations?](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *Organizations User Guide*\.

 ## Policies and Users<a name="intro-access-users"></a>

-By default, IAM users can't access anything in your account\.
-You grant permissions to a user by creating an identity\-based policy, which is a policy attached to the user\.
-The following example shows a policy that grants permission to perform all Amazon DynamoDB actions \(`dynamodb:*`\) on the Books table in the account 123456789012 within the us\-east\-2 region\.
+IAM users are identities in the service\.
+When you create an IAM user, they can't access anything in your account until you give them permission\.
+You give permissions to a user by creating an identity\-based policy, which is a policy that is attached to the user\.
+The following example shows a JSON policy that allows the user to perform all Amazon DynamoDB actions \(`dynamodb:*`\) on the `Books` table in the `123456789012` account within the `us-east-2` Region\.

 ```
 {